clusterlink-net/clusterlink/README.md

  tools.
 The following specific functionality will therefore not be incorporated:

 - Certificate management: ClusterLink uses certificates and trust bundles provided to it.
-It does not manage certificate lifetimes, rotation, etc. - these are delegated to external tools
+It does not manage certificate lifetimes, rotation, etc. - these are delegated to external tools.
 - Enabling IP level connectivity between sites.
 ClusterLink uses existing network paths.
 - Pod to Pod communications.
 ClusterLink works at the level of `Service`s (but you could create a Service per Pod if that makes sense in your use cases...)